meetashok/meetashok.github.io/_posts/2020-09-06-cs50-lecture-notes.md

 #### Strings

 `char` in C are implemented as mapping to 1-byte integers.
-For example, 'A' is mapped to 65.
+For example, `A` is mapped to 65.
 While `string` is not available by default, it can be implemented as an `array` of `char`.
 One peculiarity with strings is that they can be of arbitrary length.
 So, to signify the end of a string, we use a null character, $\backslash0$ which maps to a 1-byte integer of all zeros.
-So, a string 'EMMA' will take 5 bytes of memory.
+So, a string `EMMA` will take 5 bytes of memory.
-When an array of strings is initialized with with values 'EMMA', 'ADAM' and 'JOHNSON', the data structure will occupy 18 bytes of memory sequentially.
+When an array of strings is initialized with with values `EMMA`, `ADAM` and `JOHNSON`, the data structure will occupy 18 bytes of memory sequentially.

 Lecture 3: Algorithms